The Camino Trail & The Power of One

-I wanted to raise funds and awareness for the IT'S NOT OK project and SHE Home in Cambodia by physically stretching myself (body, soul and spirit.) to intentionally make a difference
+I wanted to raise funds and awareness for the IT'S NOT OK project and SHE Rescue Home in Cambodia by physically stretching myself (body, soul and spirit.) to intentionally make a difference

-Can you tell us a little more about SHE Rescue Home, what it is & why it does what it does.
+Can you tell us a little more about SHE Rescue Home, what it is & why it does what it does?

-The SHE Home is an aftercare safe heaven for young girls aged 5-16 years who have experienced the injustice of rape, prostitution, human trafficking or extreme risk of these atrocities providing them full holistic care, including vocational training (where age appropriate) and a hope for the future.
+The SHE Home is an aftercare safe haven for young girls aged 5-16 years who have experienced the injustice of rape, prostitution, human trafficking or extreme risk of these atrocities providing them full holistic care, including vocational training (where age appropriate) and a hope for the future.

 What are some of the biggest hurdles facing young girls in Cambodia at the moment?